 Part two of the famous Berlin trilogy is one of the few albums, and by extension the title track, to be put in quotations.
 As Richard Dreyfus said in Close Encounters of the Third Kind, “this means something.”
 Recording in the German city which featured the infamous Berlin Wall can have profound effects on one’s art, and this is precisely the effect that was both desired and resultant.
-The bleak cold war atmosphere leaked in at every pass, and the combination of the location, the production of Brian Eno, and the companionship of Iggy Pop all led to the production of not only a fantastic and legendary album, but also one of the greatest, most anthemic songs in history.
+The bleak cold war atmosphere leaked in at every pass, and the combination of the location, the production of Tony Visconti and musical collaboration with Brian Eno, and the companionship of Iggy Pop all led to the production of not only a fantastic and legendary album, but also one of the greatest, most anthemic songs in history.

 A good portion of the album, like Low before it, is made up of experimental instrumental pieces that would confuse some and impress others.
 Kraftwerk and World War II played dual roles in influencing the song “V-2 Schneider,” being both a reference to the German bombs dropped on London during the war, written about to perfection in Thomas Pynchon’s “Gravity’s Rainbow,” and to Florian Schneider, one of the musicians in the band Kraftwerk.
 Bowie and Eno then go on to play “Sense of Doubt,” “Moss Garden” and “Neukoln.”
 “Moss Garden” features Bowie playing a Japanese Koto, an evocative instrument that puts us in the Japanese middle ages, meditating in a rock garden, protected by samurai.
 “Neukoln” is the Turkish quarter of Berlin where Bowie found much sadness and isolation, which is saying something in the Cold War days of Berlin.
 Bowie’s sax is at times reminiscent of Middle Eastern influence and at others of free-form jazz.
 The combination makes for a stark piece.
 The avant garde musician and composer Philip Glass went on to make symphonies from the instrumental music in both Low and “Heroes”, and that step was an easy one to make.